Malcolm Rifkind: Junior Minister

 Rifkind was one of only five Ministers (Tony Newton, Kenneth Clarke, Patrick Mayhew and Lynda Chalker are the others) to serve throughout the whole 18 years of the Governments of Margaret Thatcher and John Major.
 This represents the longest uninterrupted Ministerial service in Britain since Lord Palmerston in the early 19th century.

 He was appointed Minister of Home Affairs and the Environment at the Scottish Office in the 1979 Thatcher Government.
 In that role, he was responsible for the passage of the Tenants' Rights (Scotland) Act which resulted in a massive increase of home ownership in Scotland as council tenants bought their homes.
 He was also responsible, under the Secretary of State George Younger, for relations with local government and for the police and prisons.

 In 1982, at the time of the Falklands War, he was transferred to the Foreign and Commonwealth Office as Parliamentary Under-Secretary of State, being promoted to Minister of State at the Foreign Office in 1983.
 At the Foreign Office, he served first under Francis Pym and then Sir Geoffrey Howe.
 Rifkind was responsible for Britain's relations with the Soviet Union and Eastern Europe, the European Community, and sub-Saharan Africa.
 He assisted Sir Geoffrey Howe in persuading Thatcher to change the Government's policy on the Soviet Union, attended the Chequers meeting which decided to invite Soviet leaders to the United Kingdom, and was present at Chequers when Thatcher had her first meeting with Mikhail Gorbachev and decided that he was a Soviet leader with whom "she could do business".

 Rifkind also had strong links with the Solidarity movement in Poland.
 In 1984, he made a Ministerial visit to Poland.
 Against the wishes of General Jaruzelski, the Polish Communist President, he insisted on laying a wreath at the grave of the murdered Polish priest Father Jerzy Popiełuszko, and had a meeting with three of the leaders of the banned Solidarity movement.
 Jaruzelski attacked Rifkind and cancelled a meeting he was due to have with him but Rifkind's meeting with Solidarity created a precedent that was followed by the West German Foreign Minister, Hans-Dietrich Genscher and other Western ministers.
 This helped force the Polish Government to remove the ban on Solidarity and acknowledge the need for political reform and pluralism.
-Rifkind was, subsequently, decorated by the non-communist democratic Polish Government for his support.
-Rifkind, as Minister responsible for the European Community, was appointed by the Prime Minister as her personal representative on the Dooge Committee of the European Community.
-The Report of the Committee helped prepare the way for the development of the Single European Market.
+Rifkind was, subsequently, decorated by the non-communist democratic Polish Government, as a Commander Cross of the Order of Merit for his support.
+In 1994 Rifkind, as Minister responsible for the European Community, was appointed by the Prime Minister as her personal representative on the Dooge Committee of the European Community.
+The Report of the Committee helped prepare the way for the achievement of the Single European Market.